 Below is the fact I shared with him concerning the opportunities, challenges, and techniques to acquire new clients.
 I used Ibadan as my case study.

-Current state of the real estate business in Nigeria(Ibadan)
+The current state of the real estate business in Nigeria(Ibadan)

 I think the real estate industry in Nigeria generally is still in its early days.